Ramón C. Cortines School of Visual and Performing Arts: Architecture

 The school's most iconic form, a tower over the performing arts building, is a unique and highly visible sculptural form, intended to provide a point of identification and a symbol for the arts in the city.
 It was envisioned to be a public space accessed via the ramp that winds around the tower with a viewing platform on top.
 School officials objected, and so it remains inaccessible and a non-functional sculptural form.
+However, students are occasionally known to sneak up to the top of the tower.

 An excerpt from Hawthorne's "Starchitecture High" states:

-"What…the school has taught [its students] about the architecture is not so much what they like and dislike about the design, or about what works and what doesn't, but rather the surprising and ultimately thrilling ways in which their high school campus reminds them of themselves and their peers.
+"What...the school has taught [its students] about the architecture is not so much what they like and dislike about the design, or about what works and what doesn't, but rather the surprising and ultimately thrilling ways in which their high school campus reminds them of themselves and their peers.
 Like them it is something of a proud outcast: gangly, dreamy, and beautiful at the same time, trying to make its way in a culture that prizes familiarity over strangeness and sameness over individuality.
 For a teenager who dreams of becoming an artist or a dancer, and has maybe not always found that ambition popular or easily understood by others in his family or neighborhood, what kind of campus could be better?"

 The campus has seven buildings, an outdoor swimming pool, and a full-sized athletic playfield.